L-R Olamitayo, wife, Mrs Nike Monica Okudaye, professional Textile Artist and the author

 CARELESSLY HANDLED vs JEALOUSLY GUARDED

-It is a wonderful week for me and I am sure it will be for you as well.
+Hello friends, It is a wonderful week for me and I am sure it will be for you as well.
 I am currently under drilling but that has not stopped my ink from writing this every week.
 Hope you had a great weekend of full.
-Last weekend was the celebration of the death of a greet Yoruba novelist, Pa TAA Ladele but for those of us who are still alive; the challenge is what would we leave for posterity?
+Last weekend was the celebration of the death of a greet...

 1 Nov 2014